equinor/hpc-azure-cyclecloud-openpbs/README-OpenPBS-Equinor.md

 ## Features

+**NOTE:** We also add a number of cluster scripts and PBS hooks -  not described here.

-Our changes and additions provide the following for OpenPBS:
+Our changes and additions provide the below for OpenPBS project as delivered from Azure:

 - RHEL 9 support

 - Skip package installs that are in our OS images

 - Isolated compute node support / Prevent updates from stalling compute node startup

 - No need for `/sched` being shared from scheduler service / master node

 - Login nodes no longer waits for scheduler node completion

 - Support AD join, i.e. pick up nodename changes correctly

 ## Implementation

 The below includes only the changes / enhancements done our Azure PBS for (this repo)

-We also add a number of cluster scripts and PBS hooks -  not described here.

 ### RHEL 9 support